Kinichi Hagimoto: Post-hiatus

 and saw the surrender of his early '80s spot in the "Owarai Big 3" with Beat Takeshi and Tamori to Sanma Akashiya.
-However, he still regularly appears on television such as on Kinchan & Katori Shingo no Zen-Nihon Kasō Taishō ("Kinchan & Shingo Katori's All-Japan Costume Grand Prix"), and is still a household name.
+However, he still regularly appears on television such as on Kinchan & Katori Shingo no Zen-Nihon Kaso Taisho ("Kinchan & Shingo Katori's All-Japan Costume Grand Prix"), and is still a household name.

 He hosted the closing ceremonies of the Nagano Olympics in 1998.
 Since 1980, he has been active organizing the Kinchan Gekidan with Kiyoshi Maegawa, performing on stage.

 Kinchan baseball club

 As a boy he loved baseball and was devoted to his high school team.
 Perhaps due to that and a lament for the recent decline in baseball's popularity in Japan, he aimed to show the fun of baseball by starting the Kantō-based amateur baseball "Ibaraki Golden Golds" (based in Sakuragawa-mura, now Inashiki-shi, Ibaraki) of the Nippon Yakyū Renmei (Japanese Baseball Association) on December 26, 2004.
 With an unprecedented collection of former professional players, comedians, and a female player he created the most popular amateur team ever.
 This started a trend of clubs started by celebrities such as Kensaku Morita, Jōji Yamamoto, and Hiroshi Moriguchi, and made a large contribution to the revival of baseball's popularity.

 Within the team, rather than the usual Hagimoto-kantoku (Coach Hagimoto) he is called Kintoku, an abbreviation of Kinichi-kantoku.
 During exhibition games, he is known to hold the mike and give running commentary on the game or encourage the players, drawing the crowd into the game.
 In addition, he has formed a sister team, the Miyazaki Golden Golds.